sainivas1206/designpatterns/README.md

 > `The Observer Pattern` defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

-### The Decorator Pattern`
+### The Decorator Pattern
 `Design Principle`
 - Classes should be open for extension, but closed for modification.

 > `The Decorator Pattern` attaches additional responsibilities to an object dynamically.
-Decorators provide a flexible alternative to subclassing for extending functionality
+Decorators provide a flexible alternative to sub-classing for extending functionality